 We are here to help you decide the best course of action to suit your individual needs and support you every step of the way.
 If you would like a fresh start, get in touch today.

 A Trustee’s fees and costs are met from the funds received into the bankruptcy through the realisation of assets and your monthly income contribution; there are no payments due by you over and above the agreed contributions from your income and/or assets.

-For further information on our fees, please see the link at the bottom of this page.
+For further information on our fees, please see the link to our fee information.

 Yes, however, depending on the line of work you are in then bankruptcy may affect your ability to trade.